quixio/quix-samples/csharp/sources/awair/README.md

 # Awair importer
 This sample will connect to Awair's background services to continously scrape and publish data for your devices.

+## Requirements

+You will need to register for a [developer account](https://developer.getawair.com/onboard/welcome) to access your Awair data.
+Once you have that, you can get your Access token from [here](https://developer.getawair.com/console/access-token).

 ## Environment variables

 The code sample uses the following environment variables: